DFKI-NLP/fewie/README.md

 Create a single zip file containing `onto.train.ner`, `onto.development.ner`, and `onto.test.ner`.
 Edit `datasets/ontonotes.py` and change the `_URL` to point to this zip file.

+### CoNLL-2003 German
+We share the revised version as provided by the shared task organiser in 2006 with more consistent annotations (as described here: https://www.clips.uantwerpen.be/conll2003/ner/).

+### Zhang et al. eCommerce NER dataset
+We provide the version shared by the authors in the file `datasets/lenovo.json`.